laivii/laivii/README.md

 <h2>🌟 About me</h2>
 <ul>
-  <li>🔍 I am currently looking for my first Fulltime job after graduation this summer/early autumn.
+  <li>🔍 I am currently looking for my first Fulltime job after graduation this summer/early autumn (2024).
 Are you or do you know someone who would benefit from my skills?
 Feel free to contact me. 😺 </li>
   <li>🌱 I am particularly interested in Web development and Usability/Accessibility related roles!</li>
   <li>🎮 In my free time, I enjoy playing video games, cooking, and doing arts and crafts</li>
   <li>🗺️ I am fluent in Finnish 🇫🇮 and English 🇬🇧 + basic undertanding of Swedish 🇸🇪 </li>